-The first data block on the Dashboard shows, by default, your all-time NPS score, how it was calculated and the total amount of Promoters, Passives and Detractors within your customers.
+The first data block on the Dashboard shows, by default, your all-time NPS score, how it was calculated, the total amount of Promoters, Passives, and Detractors within your customers.

 An important thing to keep in mind is that the Promoters/Passives/Detractors counter takes into account only the last response from a customer.

 For example: If a customer gave you a score of 6 or lower, then he will appear next to the Detractors label.
 If he gives you a new score of 9 or 10 to the next survey, then he will be "transferred" to the Promoters label, which means that they will be automatically removed from the Detractors segment.